rohanv32/InboxZingReact/README.md

 - **Code Suggestions and Debugging**: Leveraged AI to generate code snippets, troubleshoot issues, and suggest improvements, especially in CSS and component rendering logic.
 - **Documentation Assistance**: AI was used to streamline the creation of project documentation and provide a structured approach to the README and component documentation.

+---

+## 📄 License
+This project is licensed under the MIT license.